dataliterate/cms.js-starter/pages/about.md

 As a designer, I see my mission as:

-* Make complexity tangible, fun and beautiful
+* Make complexity tangible, joy and beautiful
 * Help other designers design better by providing design tools and training that enhance their creativity and effectiveness
 * Empower people to understand and utilize technological means responsibly
 * Support everyone in becoming more data literate